 The Agricultural and Human Sciences department would like to introduce a new monthly blog called The Student Narrative.
 This blog will display assignments from courses offered within the department that are completed by students.
 In the May blog post, we have an assignment from the AEHS 543: Applied Concepts in Parenting and Family Life Education course which was completed by YFCS Graduate Student Tiffany Burnette.

-For this assignment, you will need to review the literature on a course-related parenting topic.
+Description of assignment: For this assignment, you will need to review the literature on a course-related parenting topic.
 The purpose of this assignment is for you to demonstrate your understanding and translation of research-based information.
-You must cite and reference peer-reviewed articles using NC State’s online library system.
+You must cite and reference peer-reviewed articles using NCSU’s online library system.
 After you have researched your topic and gained enough information about parenting in that area, you will innovatively relay that information in a format that is easily understood and accessed by a lay audience.
 Be creative.
 Think outside of the box.